Letters from Lodi

 • The vineyard, on a high vigor patch of sandy loam alluvium just 1,300 feet from the Mokelumne River, is called Mule Plane because it was originally leveled by mule and plow.

 • These towering, spur-pruned, vertical cordon-trained vines—most reaching 6 feet in height—are historically high yielding, reaching as much as 16 tons per hectare.

 • The grapes go into vineyard-designate Carignans produced by a number of small, artisanal-style wineries (including m2 Wines, Precedent Wines, Holman Cellars, Leaf and Vine Winery, Bokisch's Tizona label and BIRICHINO Winery).

 • Farmed by LODI RULES for Sustainable Winegrowing.

 Vineyard name: Nicolini Ranch

 • 5.5 to 6-ft. high, tree-like vertical cordon vines planted on south of the City of Lodi east of West Lane and North Ham Lane, on the west side of the Mokelumne River appellation.

 • Ranch consists of two blocks.
-The front/south block (with scatterings of Flame Tokay) planted on own roots by the original owners (Roca family) during the early 1930s.
+The front/south block (with scatterings of Flame Tokay) was planted on its own roots by the original owners (the Roca family) during the early 1930s.
 The second block, on the north side running up against Pixley Slough (a consistent water source), was planted by the Shell family in 1950 on Freedom rootstock.

 • Acquired by Alfred Nicolini in 2019, and managed by Markus Niggli of Markus Wine Co. since 2021.

-• Soil is classic Tokay sandy loam, with good water retention and depth allowing for deep rooting system, allowing ranch to be dry farmed for most of its early early.
-Furrow irrigated up until recent years, and now set up with drip.
+• Soil is classic Tokay sandy loam, with good water retention and depth allowing for a deep rooting system, allowing the ranch to be dry farmed for most of its early.
+Furrow irrigated up until recent years and is now set up with drip.